gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Now we wait.
 Quietly,"
-the bot added as Gumption opened his mouth.
+the bot added before Gumption could ask another question.

 The minutes dragged by.
 When Gumption slapped at a mosquito,